50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 A house sits quietly under a blanket of fresh snow

-It won’t be long before the frigid New England winter is upon us, so it’s important to make home preparations now before the temperatures dip any further.
-Luckily, there are a several simple winter home maintenance tasks that can save you lots of headaches down the road.
+The frigid New England winter is fast approaching, so it’s important to prepare your home now before temperatures drop further.
+Fortunately, several simple winter home maintenance tasks can help you avoid major headaches later on.

-Before the snow hits, take a moment to inspect the following areas of your home to ensure they can stand up to storms.
+Before the snow arrives, take time to inspect key areas of your home to ensure they can withstand upcoming storms.

 Take a Close Look at Your Windows

 Check for gaps between your siding and window frames.
 Over time, these areas may wear down and require a coat of silicone caulking to seal up drafts.
-Older windows may require window glazing putty to reinforce the seal along the pane or a sheet of shrink plastic as an extra layer of protection against the elements.
+Older windows may need glazing putty to reinforce the seal along the pane.
+Additionally, a sheet of shrink plastic can add extra protection against the elements.

 If you find yourself working overtime to reinforce your windows, it may be time to consider new replacements.
 Improvements in new window designs provide a stronger barrier against the cold and can lower energy costs considerably.